JohnD-EE/AroundTheBlock/presentations/blockchainIntro.md

 * Miner rewards
 * Mining Pools and Hash Rate
 * Consensus, Confirmations and Block Depth / Height
+* All transactions can be scruitinised and validated by anyone
 * 51% Attack